-For GIS major: POLS 1005 Foundations of Political Science and POLS 2005 Government and Politics of China For GIS minor: Year IV standing This course examines the theories on democratic transition and process of democratization in East and Southeast Asia.
-Comparisons will be made with current situations in Taiwan, South Korea, China, ASEAN states, etc. China's prospect of democratization will be a major focus, too.
+Prerequisite: For GIS major: POLS 1510 Foundations of Political Science and POLS 1520 Government and Politics of China

+For GIS minor: Year III standing

+Recent decades have witnessed a world-wide explosion of democracies, transforming political systems in former communist and non-communist authoritarian countries.
+This course examines the process of democratization in East and Southeast Asia.
+Comparisons will be made with current situations in Taiwan, Hong Kong, South Korea, ASEAN states and Cambodia.
+China's prospect of democratization will be a major focus, too.
 The course exposes students to the theoretical debate on the universality of liberal democracy by exploring conceptual issues such as "Asian values and democracy" and "illiberal democracy".
-The course will use a broadly comparative methodology incorporating evidences from a range of countries in East and Southeast Asia.
-POLS 4217 International Organizations and (3,2,1) (tbc) Regimes Prerequisite: POLS 1005 Foundations of Political Science, POLS 2006 Introduction to Political Economy and POLS 3005 Foundations of International Relations The course examines the international organizations and regimes which play a vital part in protecting life and imparting order to international intercourse from transport to environmental pollution, from drug smuggling to AIDS.
-POLS 4225 Political Cultures and Economies (3,2,1) (tbc) in Transition Prerequisite:
+The course will use a broadly comparative methodology incorporating evidence from a range of countries in East and Southeast Asia.

+POLS 3740 Social and Political Developments (3,2,1) (E) in Contemporary China

+Prerequisite: POLS 1510 Foundations of Political Science and POLS 1520 Government and Politics of China